Elizabeth ‘Liz’ Hancock – Chair

 Paul has over 15 years experience of volunteering and working within the care and voluntary sector with a strong background in rights-based work including advocacy.
 As Chief Executive of Warwickshire CAVA he has the role of bringing together five separate infrastructure organisations to form a more dynamic and responsive organisation that better meets the needs of the local Third Sector.

-As one of Healthwatch Warwickshire’s long-term volunteers and an Authorised Representative, Gill has an active observer role on the Board, which allows her to participate in Board discussions but not vote.
+As one of Healthwatch Warwickshire’s long-term volunteers and an Authorised Representative, Su has an active observer role on the Board, which allows her to participate in Board discussions but not vote.

-As one of Healthwatch Warwickshire’s long-term volunteers and an Authorised Representative, Susan has the role of Deputy Active Observer on the Board.
-This allows her to participate in Board discussions but not vote, in Gill’s absence.
+As one of Healthwatch Warwickshire’s long-term volunteers and an Authorised Representative, Maggie has the role of Deputy Active Observer on the Board.
+This allows her to participate in Board discussions but not vote, in Su’s absence.

 The Healthwatch Warwickshire Board of Directors is appointed by application and interview.
 The Board members have wide-ranging experience and are committed to improving the provision of local public services.
 All Board members (apart from our active observers) are invited to vote on various issues and the result of these votes help us to set the direction and priorities for the year ahead.